Doro-HD/cassandra-exercises/src/cassandra/echo/README.md

 The two requested parrot features require different tools.
 Think of the name as data for a specific parrot, whereas the repeat feature is logic.
 We cannot always use a loop when we need repeatable logic, and that is the case here.
-How can we add a feature so that a parrot can repeat a given word?
+How can we add a feature so that a parrot can repeat a given word by printing it to the screen?

 <details>feature
     <summary>Name hint</summary>